Textualize/textual/docs/widgets/sparkline.md

 ### Different summary functions

 The example below shows a sparkline widget with different summary functions.
-The summary function is applied to each bucket to reduce its data into a single number that represents the bucket.
+The summary function is what determines the height of each bar.

 === "Output"